 The headache and fatigue doesn't just come from staring at a screen for too long - it also comes from positive ions that electrical appliances such as your computer and TV emit.
-However, before we delve into the world of positive ions, let's discuss what ions actually are.
+However, before we delve into the world of positive ions and negative ions, let's discuss what ions actually are.

 What are ions?